olillevik/skatteetaten.github.io/OpenShift/index.md

  configuration across different environments?

-The Aurora OpenShift Platform is everything The Norwegian Tax Administration has developed to support infrastructure automation, application configuration, deployment and management, common application images for technologies in use (currently Java and Node) and common build and versioning mechanism for application archives and docker images.
+The Aurora OpenShift Platform is everything The Norwegian Tax Administration has developed to support infrastructure automation, support application configuration, deployment and management, common application base images and common build and versioning mechanism for application archives and docker images.

 The main user facing components implementing these mechanisms are:

  * Aurora Console: The most prominent feature of the Aurora OpenShift platform is the Aurora Console.
 The Aurora Console is a custom built web application that we use in conjunction with the platform provided OpenShift Console to better handle applications across teams and environments.
  * AOC: The Aurora OpenShift Command Line Client.
 Our custom built CLI that works with a set of high level configuration files that helps managing applications and configuration across environments.
  * The Aurora API: The API that implements all our custom services.
-Used by the Aurora Console and AOC
+Used by the Aurora Console and AOC.
- * Architect: A Docker image that implements our image build process for all our supported runtime technologies
+ * Architect: A Docker image that implements the image build process for all our supported runtime technologies
- * Base Images: A set of Alpine Linux based Docker Images that all our applications use
+ * Base Images: A set of Alpine Linux based Docker Images that all our applications are built from

+The following sections will describe these components in more detail.

 ### The architecture behind Aurora OpenShift